tksundar/ml_projects/README.md

 ## Introduction
-This repo consists of a number of machine learning and deep learning projects I did while completing the CALTECH AI and ML course offered by Simplilearn.
-Some notebooks are very big and may not open in GitHub.
+This repo consists of a number of machine learning and deep learning projects( as .ipynb files) I did while completing the Caltech AI and
+Machine Learning course.
+Some notebooks are huge and may not open in GitHub.
 For such notebooks , i have also included a pdf file that has the source code.
-Some of the data is on my google drive .
-Please send a message here if you want access to the data.The data is also available on public domain
+Some data is on my google drive .
+Please send a message here if you want access to the data.The data is also available on public domain such as kaggle, github etc
 ### Projects

 #### _Employee Turnover_